 The Quadrilatero della Moda is Milano’s high-end shopping district, known all over the world.
 It was named after the four stylish streets that define its boundaries: via Montenapoleone, via Manzoni, via della Spiga and Corso Venezia.
 The district is criss-crossed with other very elegant streets such as via Borgospesso, via Santo Spirito, via Gesù, via Sant'Andrea and via Bagutta.

 The annual ‘Main streets across the World’ report, listing the most important shopping streets everywhere, always ranks the Quadrilatero della Moda at the top positions, along with Fifth Avenue in New York and Avenue des Champs Élysées in Paris.
-In addition to the glamorous via Montenapoleone, the very near via Manzoni, Via della Spiga and Corso Venezia ranked as well.
+In addition to the glamorous via Montenapoleone, the very near via Manzoni, Via della Spiga and Corso Venezia are ranked as well.

 The district is a luxury shopping paradise for global visitors who come to its showrooms and boutiques to buy the latest trending items or just to browse the stunning window displays, often stunning compositions of taste and design in themselves.